 The first step to running a website survey experience survey is choosing the right questions.
 It might seem obvious but it is tricky – sometimes changing the wording in questions can dramatically change response rates and answers.
 Questions presented here work well for Survicate users and for us.

 - On a scale 0-10 how do you rate your experience?

-Answers to this questions will give you an overview how people assess their experience with your website.
-It’s the first step to more in-depth website experience survey – answers to this questions are not really actionable.
+Answers to these questions will give you an overview of how people assess their experience with your website.
+It’s the first step to a more in-depth website experience survey – answers to these questions are not really actionable.
 To make it more actionable, ask further questions.

 - What problems did you encounter while using the website?